Skip to content

 Packages

-Some symbols require you to use extra packages—if you hover on the symbol, the tooltip will tell you which package you need:
+Some symbols require you to use extra packages—if you hover on the symbol the tooltip will tell you which package you need:

 Symbol Palette advising need of a LaTeX package